-Used to thinking in limitations, it is hard to imagine “limitless” instead.
+Encumbered by limitations it is hard to imagine “limitless”.
 However, nothing is impossible for the Lord.
 This is something to remember, especially when facing a serious challenge.
 Case in point: my husband Bill is presently considering becoming self-employed.
 Like so many others in 2020, he has been furloughed since early spring when the pandemic began to take world stage.
-As we are going through the logistics of his endeavor, we have the opportunity to pray with prophet Jeremiah (Jeremiah 32:17):
+We pray to the Lord with Prophet Jeremiah (Jeremiah 32:17):

 There are no impossibilities that God’s great power cannot handle.
 One of the first things that come to my mind in this context is Israel’s initial and most recent Exodus.
 The initial Exodus from Egypt led to the birth of their nation.
 Israel’s latest Exodus happened in the last century and describes an astonishing event: The declaration of the State of Israel was proclaimed on May 14, 1948 establishing the first Jewish state in 2,000 years; as a result, Jews from all over the world exited their respective host countries to return to Eretz-Israel, Israel’s home soil.
 In 2020, the nation of Israel has grown to 8,655,535 people – a modern miracle.